wbugenis/pizza-code-challenge/README.md

 ### 1. Create the RestaurantPizza Association

-Create the join model RestaurantPizza to store the association between Pizzas and Restaurants.
-Update the schema and models to create the relationship.
+Each Restaurant can have many Pizzas and each Pizza can belong to multiple Restaurants.
+Each Restaurant can set the price of a Pizza to an integer.
+Update the schema and models to create the RestaurantPizza relationship so that:

+- A Pizza can be sold at many Restaurants
-Each Restaurant can have many Pizzas.
-Each Pizza can belong to multiple Restaurants.
+- A Restaurant can sell many Pizzas
+- RestaurantPizza stores an integer price for each pizza (Remember, each Restaurant can choose how to price its own Pizzas)

 ### 2. Pizza Show Page